Balthazark/n-puzzle/README.md

 I used the latest at the time LTS version of node: '21.6.1'.
 If there are any difficulties with the running the project I could gladly provide a Docker image as well!

+You can change the amount of columns and rows in the config.ts file.
+OBS: You have to do a manual page refresh after changing the constants, I unfortunately could not figure out why the page does not rerender correctly during hot module reloading here.

 ## Personal goals ⭐

 - To showcase as much of my skill set as possible within the scope of the code test.